-Dr. Calderari, who participated in negotiating those agreements, described the
+Dr. Calderari, who participated in negotiating those agreements, described the general nature of the License Agreement as follows:

 [I]t's our standard practice that we grant the rights to a company to explore a patent, and with this, they pay us some licensing fees, and they then will pay us for future royalties on the sales.
 Concomitant, but subject to this licensing agreement, we also make a supply and purchase agreement that we set the stage for future supplies, once we arrive to get an approval, and also there the price is subject to the price that the company will achieve selling the product on the market.
 Now, of course, if the license agreement is not there because the product would have been unsuccessful in Phase III, then the supply agreement would not be there.